 DSG Transmission Specifications, Details, & Codes

 The first production iteration of the DSG transmission, the DQ250, is a 6-speed transverse design utilized in a wide range of vehicles in the Volkswagen Audi Group.
-Exact specifications such as gear ratios and final drive will vary depending on the exact transmission code, but the design, function, and core components are all very similar.
-As technology has improved, the Mechatronic unit has been upgraded and improved, so the newest examples can shift faster, smoother, and are typically less likely to experience Mechatronic problems.
-The all-wheel-drive 4MOTION and Quattro DSG or S Tronic equipped DQ250 variants utilize an outboard transfer case design, and are otherwise the same as the FWD examples.
+Exact specifications, such as gear ratios and final drive, will vary depending on the exact transmission code, but the design, function, and core components are all very similar.
+As technology has improved, the Mechatronic unit has been upgraded and improved, so the newest examples can shift faster and smoother, more reliably.
+The all-wheel-drive 4MOTION and Quattro DSG or S Tronic-equipped DQ250 variants utilize an outboard transfer case design and are otherwise the same as the FWD examples.

 The DQ250 is the most commonly used DSG design.
 With factory Mechatronic programming, it's rated to handle up to 295 lb-feet of torque.
 The FCP Euro GTI TCRs were delivered with a motorsport variant of the DQ250, which shares almost all of its components with the street version.

-The DQ500 is the first 7-speed transverse design sold in the USA by Audi, and also utilizes a wet clutch design like the DQ250.
+The DQ500 is the first 7-speed transverse design sold in the USA by Audi.
 It was originally used in VW Transporters and other more industrial designs in Europe, which require high-torque handling, but has been adapted for use in the ultra-high performance Audi TT RS and Audi RS3 2.5T.
 With factory Mechatronic programming, the DQ500 is rated for up to 442 lb-ft of torque.

 The newest transverse offering is the 7-speed DQ381, as introduced in the 2018 VW Golf R and 2019 VW GTI.
 It shares much of its design with the DQ500 and is rated for up to 317 lb-ft of torque with factory Mechatronic programming.
 Both the DQ500 and DQ381 transmissions offer even better fuel efficiency potential than the DQ250 with the addition of the seventh forward gear, along with their increased torque capacity.

-Audi introduced the longitudinal DL501 7-speed S Tronic transmission in a variety of their more performance-minded sedans and CUVs such as the S4, S5, SQ5, and S6.
+Audi introduced the longitudinal DL501 7-speed S Tronic transmission in various more performance-minded sedans and CUVs, such as the S4, S5, and S6.
 The DL501 differs from all of the transverse type DQ transmissions in that it has divorced lubrication systems.
 The oil for the gearing and differentials is separate from the oil, which is utilized by the clutches, Mechatronic unit, and pump.
 This should, in theory, provide longer life and more reliability as there is no cross-contamination of fluids or particles between the two separated sections.